quarkly/help/docs/interface/top-bar/transfer.md

 ## How to transfer the project to another owner

-1. If you own a project, click on the arrow next to the project name in the top bar to show the menu.
+1. If you own a project, click on the arrow next to the project name in the top bar to show the menu.<br/>
     ![The "Transfer" option in project menu](/scr/topbar-transfer.png)

-2. Select Transfer, and the new owner's email dialog box appears.
+2. Select Transfer, and the new owner's email dialog box appears.<br/>
     ![Transfer dialog](/scr/topbar-transfer-email-dialog.png)

 3. Enter your email and click **"Send request to transfer"**

 4. After that, the current owner will have this project in the dashboard pending confirmation from the new owner.
-If desired, the transfer can be cancelled.
+If desired, the transfer can be cancelled.<br/>
     ![The project in current owner dashboard](/scr/topbar-transfer-dashboard-current-owner-status.png)

 5. The new owner will have the project pending transfer confirmation.
-You can also refuse to transfer the project.
+You can also refuse to transfer the project.<br/>
     ![The project in current new dashboard](/scr/topbar-transfer-dashboard-new-owner-status.png)

 5. After confirming the transfer of the project, the owner status is transferred to the new user.